cubermitis/HackFest2024/HF-Advance/README.md

 delete 2
 ```

-This was all quite useful, but it might be better to control this directly from the debugger.
+This was one way of changing the state, but it might be better to control this directly from the debugger.
 The state can be updated to `1` with the following.

 ```c
 w/1 0x3004598 1